1. CREDIT CARD DEBT

 Other types of secured debt include home mortgages and pawnshop loans.

 Unsecured debt doesn’t require any type of collateral.
-Instead, you receive money based on your creditworthiness.
+Instead, you can borrow money based on your creditworthiness.
+That includes factors like how you’ve handled credit accounts in the past, and how much income and debt you have.

-Since there is no collateral, there is nothing for the lender to take and sell if you don’t make your payments.
+Most personal loans and credit cards are unsecured debt.
+Since there's no collateral, there’s nothing for the lender to take and sell if you don’t make your payments.

-Usually, a credit card is an unsecured debt.
-The credit card issuer looks at your credit history and credit score and decides to issue you a credit line.
+Most credit cards are unsecured.
+The credit card issuer looks at your credit history and credit score and decides whether to issue you a credit line.

 Your credit card includes a credit limit.
 If you don’t have a credit history or your credit score is low, your card may have a modest limit, such as $300.
 This is a way for the creditor to limit losses if you fail to pay back your charges.

-The money is not upfront payment against your charges (that’s how a prepaid debit card works).
+The money isn't upfront payment against your charges (that’s how a prepaid debit card works).
 Your deposit is a safety net for the credit card issuer.
 If you use the card, you’ll still have to pay the bill each month.
-But if you fail to repay your debt, they keep the money.
+But if you fail to repay your debt, they keep your deposit.

-On many secured credit cards, your credit limit will be equal to the amount of your security deposit.
-So, paying a $200 security deposit gives you a $200 credit limit.
-Some cards give a higher limit.
-You might get a $200 limit with a $75 deposit and a $500 limit with a $150 deposit.
+For many secured credit cards, your credit limit will be equal to the amount of your security deposit.
+So paying a $200 security deposit gives you a $200 credit limit.
+Some cards give a higher limit than the deposit amount.

 When looking at secured vs. unsecured credit cards, it’s important to understand some differences.